-Accas are common in football and horse racing but they can be applied to anything, for example one very famous accumulator saw a man place a bet in 1989 that by the year 2000 U2 would still be together, Eastenders would still be on the BBC, Neighbours would still be on British TV and Home and Away would still be broadcast, and that Cliff Richards would be knighted.
+Accas are most common in football and horse racing but they can be applied to anything; for example, one very famous accumulator placed in 1989 saw a man bet that U2 would still be together in the year 2000, Eastenders would still be on the BBC, Neighbours would still be on British TV, Home and Away would still be broadcast, and that Cliff Richard would be knighted.
 That outlandish bet saw the lucky punter turn £30 into almost £200k – not bad eh?!

-A more common acca might be on three separate horse races on the same day, picking the winner from each, or a popular one from the Premier League is to back “the big four” all to win their respective games at the weekend.
+A more common acca might be picking the winner from three separate horse races on the same day, or a popular one from the Premier League is to back “the big four” to all win their respective games at the weekend.

-In this latter example, perhaps you might back Man United to win the early Saturday game, Arsenal to win the Saturday evening match, Chelsea to win the early Sunday game and Man City to win the 4pm kick off.
-For the sake of simplicity, if we assume that all sides face relatively tough games and all are priced at evens, your winnings (and the way they are calculated) would be as such, based on a £10 acca:
+Perhaps you might back Man United to win the early Saturday game, Arsenal to win the Saturday evening match, Chelsea to win the early Sunday game, and Man City to win the 4pm kick off.
+For the sake of simplicity, let’s assume that all sides face relatively tough opponents and all are priced at evens.
+Your winnings, therefore, (and the way they are calculated) based on a £10 acca would be:

-This demonstrates really well why accumulators are so popular – because your four bets at evens actually offer a return of 15/1, meaning you can make some serious money from a relatively low stake.
-Increasing the odds just a little can lead to even bigger returns because of the way these bets work and in the example above if the four sides had been priced at 5/4 (2.25 in decimal odds) the end return would be a whopping £256!
+This demonstrates really well why accumulators are so popular – because your four bets at evens actually offer a return of 15/1, meaning you can make some serious money from a relatively low stake as long as no team lets you down.
+Increasing the odds just a little can lead to even bigger returns because of the way these bets multiply, and in the example above if the four sides had been priced at 5/4 (2.25 in decimal odds) the end return would be a whopping £256!

 Can I Include any Bets in an Acca or Multiple?